 Gravel around pipes allows water to flow into soil and oxygen to reach bacteria.

 8. Aerobic bacteria in gravel and soil complete decomposition of the waste.

 9. Clean water seeps down into the groundwater and aquifer.

 Don’t abuse the system

-A septic system that was properly designed and installed needs only occasional “pumping” to remove the sludge and scum from the tank.
-But without knowing it, you can do things that harm—or destroy—the system.
+A septic system that was properly designed and installed needs only occasional ‘pumping’ to remove the sludge and scum from the tank.
+But without knowing how does a septic tank work, you can do things that harm—or destroy—the system.

 - Waste that decomposes slowly (or not at all) gets flushed down drains.
 Cigarette butts, diapers and coffee grounds often cause problems.